LadyRenegade/FERAL-sandbox/content/safety-features.md

 Terms of Service

-Two versions side by side on the same page
-Plain English version and full legal version
-Both legally valid
-User chooses what they read
-Must be reviewed by a lawyer before community launches
+Three versions on the same page.
+Full legal text reviewed by a lawyer.
+Plain English written version that sounds like Jen.
+Plain English audio or video version for people who don't want to read or have trouble reading.
+All three legally valid.
+User chooses how they take it in.
+Must be reviewed by a lawyer before community launches.

+Age and Content Warning This app contains adult language and mildly inappropriate content.
+No, not THAT kind.
+Calm down.
+Users must confirm they are 18 or older or have parental consent before accessing the app